poledna/SMOKE_ros/README.md

 ![alt text](animation/smoke_ros.gif)

 it is slowed down so that it is visible.
 But it has achieve greater perfomance (about 20fps).
+It was compiled with cuda 11.

 first clone this repo with
 ```bash